Find Cheap Motorcycle Insurance Quotes in Your Area

-Motorcycle accessories—which include fairings, saddle bags, windshields and luggage racks—may not be covered by a full-coverage motorcycle insurance.
-While some insurers automatically include a certain amount of accessory coverage—such as Markel Insurance, which includes $1,000 in accessory coverage—others may not offer it at all or have it available as an optional add-on coverage when you buy collision and comprehensive coverage.
+Motorcycle accessories — which include fairings, saddlebags, windshields and luggage racks — may not be covered by full-coverage motorcycle insurance.
+While some insurers automatically include a certain amount of accessory coverage — such as Markel Insurance, which includes $1,000 in accessory coverage — others may not offer it at all or have it available as an optional add-on coverage when you buy collision and comprehensive coverage.

 UM bodily injury coverage will pay for medical bills if you are injured by a motorist that doesn't have insurance or has insufficient bodily injury liability limits to cover your bills.
 Similarly, UM property damage insurance covers damage to your bike caused by a motorist without sufficient property damage liability limits.

-Whether you should opt for full coverage—over just the required liability coverage—will depend of two factors: the value of your bike and if your motorcycle is your main mode of transportation.
+Whether you should opt for full coverage — over just the required liability coverage — will depend on two factors: the value of your bike and if your motorcycle is your main mode of transportation.

 For bikes worth less than $5,000, the huge increase in insurance costs will likely surpass what you can expect to get out of the coverage.
 Therefore, the cheapest options may be to buy a policy without collision or comprehensive coverage, save the money you would have otherwise spent, and simply pay out of pocket for any necessary repairs.
 However, we recommend that riders gather their own quotes and also consider their riding safety before ruling out a full-coverage policy.